JenerikMind/Sound-the-Horn/README.md

 <x> is the group name.
 Group names SHOULD BE snake case (aka: snake_case).
 <y> is the @name(s).
 Add as many as you want.
 It will group everyone into the created group.

-Currently too lazy to create another type of command to add to group, so use the same method to add people on.
+Use the same method to add people on.
 There are checks in place to prevent duplicates.
+Will add more natural language checks for the commands.

 $assemble <x>